ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/how-to-create-alarms.md

 #### Advisory Note 2: CPUThrottlingHigh Alert

 The `CPUThrottlingHigh` alert is configured as part of the default rules when installing prometheus-operator.
-The alert can tigger when containers have low cpu limits, spiky workloads but very low average usage.
+The alert can trigger when containers have low cpu limits, spiky workloads but very low average usage.
 CPU throttling can activate during those spikes.
 CPU usage is based on [CFS](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler).

 If you think this may be causing an issue with your application, we recommend raising your CPU limit, whilst keeping the container CPU request as close to the 95%-ile average usage as possible.